archivesspace/tech-docs/src/content/docs/architecture/oai-pmh.md

 - MODS -- oai_mods (archival objects and resources in MODS)

 The EAD response for resources and MARC response for resources and archival objects use the mappings from the built-in exporter for resources.
+OAI EAD options can be configured in AppConfig[:oai_ead_options].
 The DC, DCMI terms, and MODS responses for resources and archival objects use mappings suggested by the community.

+OAI options are set within both the [AppConfig](https://docs.archivesspace.org/customization/configuration/#oai-configuration-options) and via the Staff User Interface (System menu > Manage OAI-PMH Settings).

 Here are some example URLs and other information for these requests: